Unigenitus (1343)

-Unigenitus (named for its Latin opening words Unigenitus Dei filius, or "Only-begotten Son of God") is a papal bull promulgated by Pope Clement VI on January 27, 1343.
+Unigenitus (named for its Latin opening words Unigenitus Dei filius, or 'Only-Begotten Son of God') is a papal bull promulgated by Pope Clement VI on January 27, 1343.
 It designated the year 1350 as a year of Jubilee and set the tradition for a Jubilee to be held every fifty years.
+The bull dogmatically defined the existence of an infinite treasury of merits in the Catholic Church.

-The bull dogmatically defined the existence of an infinite treasury of merits in the Catholic Church, leading to the condemnation by Pope Leo X, in the bull Exsurge Domine, of Martin Luther's assertion (from Theses 56–58 of his Ninety-five Theses) that "the treasures of the Church from which the pope grants indulgences are not the merits of Christ and the saints".
+This doctrine was later contested in Martin Luther's Theses 56–58 of his Ninety-five Theses, stating that "the treasures of the Church from which the pope grants indulgences are not the merits of Christ and the saints".
+Pope Leo X's condemnation of Luther in the bull Exsurge Domine was a key event starting the Reformation.

 Historical context

 In 1300, Pope Boniface VIII proclaimed the year A.D.
 1300 as a year of Jubilee and set a schedule wherein a Jubilee year would be held every 100 years.
 However, upon the election of Pope Clement VI in 1342, the Roman people, suffering the absence of their Pope and general turmoil in the Italian Papal States, requested Clement to hold a Jubilee.
 Clement obliged, and in 1343 promulgated the bull Unigenitus, which set the year A.D.
 1350 as a year of Jubilee.